In Tokyo, a growing sense of angst over virus-hit Games

 The final decision belongs to the powerful International Olympic Committee chief, Thomas Bach.
 Companies such as Coca-Cola Co, Bridgestone Corp , Canon Inc, Toyota Motor Corp and Panasonic Corp sponsor the Games, and Japanese brands have for decades been some of the most generous.

-The IOC said on Wednesday that "the preparations for the Olympic Games Tokyo 2020 are continuing as planned."
+The IOC said on Wednesday that "preparations for the Olympic Games Tokyo 2020 are continuing as planned".

-Tokyo 2020 organising committee did not respond to a request for comment.
+Tokyo 2020 Olympics chief Yoshiro Mori said his team was not considering changing plans for the games.

+"It is our basic stance that we press ahead with preparation for a safe and secure Olympics," Mori told reporters at a news conference.

-The meeting last week brought into focus the scale of what organisers are grappling with: pressure to avoid a coronavirus crisis among 600,000 expected overseas spectators and athletes at an event that could see US$3 billion (2 billion pounds) in sponsorships and at least US$12 billion spent on preparations evaporate.
+The meeting last week brought into focus the scale of what organisers are grappling with: pressure to avoid a coronavirus crisis among 600,000 expected spectators and athletes at an event that could see US$3 billion in sponsorships and at least US$12 billion spent on preparations evaporate.

-Haruyuki Takahashi, one of more than two dozen members of the board of the Tokyo 2020 organising committee, told Reuters it has just started working on scenarios for how the virus could affect the Games.
-But a sponsor representative present at the meeting last week said those plans are not being shared with the companies.
+Haruyuki Takahashi, one of more than two dozen members of the board of the Tokyo 2020 organising committee, told Reuters it had just started working on scenarios for how the virus could affect the Games.
+But a sponsor representative at the meeting last week said those plans were not being shared with the companies.

 Prime Minister Shinzo Abe has staked his legacy as the longest-serving Japanese leader on staging a successful Games and bringing a massive jolt, estimated at US$2.3 billion, to the stagnant economy with tourism and consumer spending.